Traveling With Pets, Service / Specialty Animals

 Emotional Support Dogs

-A dog which is used by a person with a mental health disability, as diagnosed in accordance with the Diagnostic and Statistical Manual of Mental Disorders, to provide support-based assistance and comfort.
+A dog that is used by a person with a mental health disability, as diagnosed in accordance with the Diagnostic and Statistical Manual of Mental Disorders, to provide support-based assistance and comfort.
 Carriage of an emotional support dog can provide relaxation and comfort to a passenger with a disability.

 PAL Airlines will accept only dogs as emotional support animals.